ncomeau/CBC_Container_CICD_Demo_Env/README.md

     * Once successful, hit ```Apply``` and then ``Save`` on the bottom of the screen!

 9. Everything should be all set for your demo env!
-All thats left to do is cofigure cbctl, and then import in some pipelines! 🎉 🎉 🎉
+All thats left to do is configure cbctl, and then import in some pipelines! 🎉 🎉 🎉